Cameron Hodge: "X-Tinction Agenda"

-During the 1990 crossover storyline "X-Tinction Agenda", Cameron Hodge is revealed to be alive, his severed head having been attached to a large, non-humanoid robot body, a fate Hodge says he survived as a result of the pact he made with N'astirh.
-Hodge had become allied with government of the island nation of Genosha, where mutants were enslaved as obedient servants.
-Hodge and the Genoshan government launched an attack upon the X-Men (which had united with the members of X-Factor), and its junior team, the New Mutants.
-During these events, Warlock, the alien member of the New Mutants, is killed in the course of Hodge's experiments upon him.
+During the 1990 crossover storyline "X-Tinction Agenda", Cameron Hodge is revealed to be alive.
+His severed head has been attached to a large robotic body, a fate Hodge says he survived as a result of his pact with N'astirh.
+Hodge allies with the government of the island nation Genosha, where mutants are enslaved as obedient servants.
+Hodge and the Genoshan government launch an attack upon the X-Men, X-Factor, and the New Mutants.
+During these events, Warlock is killed in the course of Hodge's experiments on him.
 His captives free themselves and defeat Hodge, whose still-surviving head is buried beneath a collapsed building.

-Phalanx

-In a 1993 storyline, Cameron Hodge is revealed to have merged with the Phalanx, a cybernetic alien species.
-He was again apparently slain by Archangel.
-Hodge was defeated by Steven Lang when the Phalanx' human interface caused the Phalanx citadel to fall from the top of Mount Everest.
+In a 1993 storyline, Hodge is revealed to have merged with the Phalanx, a cybernetic alien species.

 Purifiers

 Cameron Hodge's remains are found in the Himalayas by a group of Purifiers.
 He is later revived when Bastion infects him with the transmode virus gained from one of Magus' offspring.
-Cameron and his whole army of "Smileys" are killed by Warlock of the New Mutants at the behest of Douglas Ramsey when his life force and the life forces of the Smileys are forcibly absorbed by Warlock.
+At Cypher's behest, Warlock kills Hodge by absorbing his life force.

 Powers and abilities

-When first revealed to be a villain, Cameron Hodge was the commander of The Right, and had access to all the weaponry and resources of the organization, including a ruby quartz battle suit capable of deflecting Cyclops's optic blasts.
-The demonic being N'astirh granted Hodge immortality, that allowed his head to survive after being decapitated.
+When first revealed to be a villain, Cameron Hodge was the commander of the Right, and had access to all the weaponry and resources of the organization, including a ruby quartz battle suit capable of deflecting Cyclops's optic blasts.
+The demonic being N'astirh granted Hodge immortality, which allowed his head to survive after being decapitated.

 In his cyborg form, he had the ability to become intangible and used various special weapons.
 His spider/scorpionlike robot body was equipped with tentacles, a powerful stinger, plasma and laser weapons, and a molecular adhesive gun, and could also fire bolas, knives and spears of varying sizes.
 He also possessed a high degree of invulnerability, enough to protect him from the combined attacks of Storm, Cyclops and Jean Grey.
 This effect was supposedly augmented by external generators linked to his mainframe computer.
 When these had been destroyed, Cyclops and Havok could destroy his mechanical body, but not kill him.
 In addition, in his mechanical body's first appearance, it had a cardboard cutout of a man's suit and body that hung from Hodge's neck, presenting, in his mind, a more normal appearance when his attempt to absorb Warlock's techno-organic abilities had failed.

 As part of the Phalanx, he had all their typical abilities, but seemingly lost his magical protection.